Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Using error recovery in practice

 Although we now have a reasonable mechanism for dealing with inserted tokens, there are cases where we can bypass them entirely.
 For example, consider the input `2 + + 3', which has two repair sequences \emph{[Delete +], [Insert Int]}: evaluation of the expression can continue with the former repair sequence, but not the latter.
 However, as presented thus far, these repair sequences are ranked equally and one non-deterministically selected.

 We therefore added an optional declaration \texttt{\%avoid\_insert} to \emph{grmtools} which allows users to specify those tokens which, if inserted by error recovery, are likely to prevent semantic actions from continuing execution.
 In practise, this is synonymous with those tokens whose values (and not just their types) are important.
 In the calculator grammar only the \texttt{INT} token satisfies this criteria, so we add \texttt{\%avoid\_insert "INT"} to the grammar.
 We then make a simple change to the repair sequence ranking of Section~\ref{rankingrepairs} such that the final list of repair sequences is sorted with inserts of such tokens at the bottom of the list.
-In our case, this means that we deterministically always select \emph{Delete +} as the repair sequence to apply to the input `2 + + 3' (though note that we still present the \emph{Insert Int} repair sequence to the user, simply ranking it consistently as the second option).
+In our case, this means that we always select \emph{Delete +} as the repair sequence to apply to the input `2 + + 3' (i.e.~the \emph{Insert Int} repair sequence is always presented as the second option).